ansible/community-docs/maintaining.rst

 Requirements for maintainers
 ----------------------------

+Maintainers act in accordance with `Ansible Code of Conduct <https://docs.ansible.com/ansible/latest/community/code_of_conduct.html>`_.

 Maintainers (including candidates) have:

-  - Acted in accordance with `Ansible Code of Conduct <https://docs.ansible.com/ansible/latest/community/code_of_conduct.html>`_.
   - History of multiple contribution to a collection.
   - Exellent technical judgement in collection-related areas.
   - Responsiveness to mentions in issues and pull requests.